oVirt/ovirt-site/source/vdsm/developers.html.md

 VDSM uses autoconf and automake as its build system.

-To configure the build env:
+To configure the build environment:

       ./autogen.sh --system